ToFab/UserScript-Firefox-Touch-Navigation/README.md

-# UserScript-Firefox-Touch-Navigation
+# UserScript Firefox Touch Navigation
-Greesemonkey script that enable back and forward navigation using touch in firefox
+Greesemonkey script that enable back and forward navigation using touch in firefox.
+Inspired by Microsoft Edge.
+This script enable you to using a single finger to move back and forward in the browser history by swiping anywhere on the body of the page.

 installation
 =============